-While landing permanent jobs is getting harder, it is concurrently getting much easier for people to find part-time professional work.
-With dozens of sites offering ways to monetise your knowledge and skills, you can easily find potential clients who are currently looking for the skills you offer.
-Within under an hour you can create a professional looking profile on a site like Upwork, Yuno Juno, Nurole or GLG and start pitching for work.
+With demand increasing, it is getting much easier for professionals to find part-time work.
+Dozens of job sites offer ways to monetise your knowledge and skills, so you can easily find potential clients who are currently looking for the services you offer.
+Within under an hour you can create a professional looking profile here on The Portfolio Collective, or – depending on your skillset – other sites such as Upwork, Yuno Juno, Nurole or GLG and start pitching for work.

 Another reason people choose portfolio careers is to allow them to pick and choose exactly what work they do.
 Not so long ago, it was discovered that only 13% of corporate employees love their jobs vs 74% of people who founded their own business.